alphagov/content-data-api/README.md

 $ rake import:all_organisations
 ```

-* To create or update the content items for an organisation:
+* To create or update the content items for an existing organisation:

 ```bash
 $ rake import:content_items_by_organisation[{department-slug}]